-A non-refundable \$200 enrollment deposit must be received by the College once a student is accepted and decides to enroll.
+A non-refundable \$200 enrollment deposit fee must be received by the College once a student is accepted and decides to enroll.
 The tuition deposit portion of \$100 will be applied to the student's account after the add/drop date.
 The room deposit portion of \$100 will be kept by the College to defray the cost of wear and tear to residential facilities.
-Students will need to pay another deposit if they decide to reenroll at Northland College.
+A student who pays their deposit and then decides to defer entry to a later term must pay another \$200 fee to recommit.
+Likewise, a student who leaves Northland and later decides to reenroll must pay another \$200.